prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 ### What are embedded databases?

 Embedded databases are **in-process** database management systems that are tightly integrated with the application layer.
 The term "in-process" is important because the database computation runs within the same underlying process as the application (which could be written in any language, like Python, R, JavaScript, C++).
-In the case of RocksDB, an open-source embedded key-value database written in C++, the application it runs inside could *itself be another database*[^6]!
+In the case of RocksDB, an open-source embedded key-value database written in C++, the application it runs inside[^6] could *itself be another database*!

-A key characteristic of embedded databases is that they are designed from the ground up to clearly separate storage from compute -- data that's larger than memory can be stored and queried on-disk, allowing them to scale to all sizes of data (up to 100M+ data points).
+A key characteristic of embedded databases is that they clearly separate storage from compute -- data that's larger than memory can be stored and queried on-disk, allowing them to scale to nearly all sizes of data (100M+ data points).

 {{<notice info>}}

 💡 In the database community, embedded databases are often referred to as *serverless* databases, because they do not require a client/server architecture (as is prevalent in most large-scale software systems).
-If you're looking at this from a cloud or microservices perspective, the term "serverless" can mean something different altogether, so I'll not be using the terms "embedded" and "serverless" interchangeably in this series on database architectures.
+If you're looking at this from a cloud or microservices perspective, the term "serverless" can mean something different altogether, so I'll not be using the terms "embedded" and "serverless" interchangeably in this series on databases.

 {{</notice>}}

 ### A breakdown of the landscape

-The three databases we will focus on are but part of a larger landscape of embedded DBs, which are out of the scope of this series.
-However, it makes sense to first gain a birds-eye view at the breakdown of the embedded landscape.
+The three databases we will focus on are but part of a larger landscape of embedded DBs, many of which are out of the scope of this series.
+However, it makes sense to first gain a birds-eye view of the breakdown of the landscape.

 {{<figure src="embedded-db-landscape.png" caption="Embedded databases organized by data model paradigm">}}